Customer Privacy Notice

 - Shared email addresses: If you provide us with an email address, we may send special category data to this address.
 Please make sure that the email address you provide is not shared with anyone else or if shared, ensure that you trust them to have access to special category data.

 Why we collect your personal data

 - We collect data about you if you instruct us, or look to instruct us to provide legal services to you or to another individual for whom you act on behalf of.
 If you do not provide us with the data we request, we may not be able to fulfil your instructions and this may prevent us from supplying products or services to you.

-- We do not sell your data or pass on your data to be used to contact you about other products or services, unless we have notified you of this beforehand.
+- We will not pass on your data to be used to contact you about other products or services, unless we have notified you of this beforehand.

 When we collect your data and how long we keep it for

 - We collect personal data from you before you are formally our customer so that we can identify and assess whether we are able to act for you.

 - We collect additional data and where appropriate additional consent to process your data, throughout the course of the legal service we offer to you.